pbeck6/nfl-payroll/README.md

 # NFL Payroll

-## For FLIP server, nvm to install Node v16.5.0, and then run React app
+## To run properly on the FLIP server, use nvm to install Node v16.5.0, and then run React app

 ## /ui directory is missing an .env file that specifies what port, and which specific FLIP server, to run the React UI app on: